 Lorraine Valdez Pierce is an Associate Professor in the Graduate School of Education at George Mason University.
 She focuses on designing curriculum and assessment procedures for English language learners at the Center for Language & Culture.
 She has also published articles in TESOL Journal, TESOL Matters, and Educational Assessment.

-Delia Pompa is the moderator of this webcast.
-She is the Vice President of the Center for Community Educational Excellence at the National Council of La Raza.
+Delia Pompa is the Vice President of the Center for Community Educational Excellence at the National Council of La Raza.

 - Discuss ways that assessment can promote learning.